Learn Real-World Strategies for Using the Rules of Civil Procedure to Your Advantage

 - Procedures for Issuing Subpoenas and Compelling Testimony

-- Sanctions for Discovery Abuse
+- Sanctions for Failing to Disclose or Cooperate in Discovery

 - Using Motions to Enhance Your Case

-- Issuing or Opposing a Motion for Summary Judgment
+- Rule 56 Motions for Summary Judgment

 - Voir Dire/Jury Selection: Veteran Strategies